WenjianBI/grab.github.io/docs/approach_SPACox.md

 The three methods are different in terms of

-- `SPACox` is the basic function to analyze unrelated subjects in a homozygous population.
+- `SPACox` is the basic function to analyze unrelated subjects in a homogeneous population.

 - `SPAmix` extends `SPACox` to analyze an admixture population or multiple populations.
 The method is still only valid to analyze unrelated subjects.

 - `SPAGRM` extends `SPACox` to analyze a study cohort in which subjects can be genetically related to each other.
-The method is still only valid to analyze a homozygous population.
+The method is still only valid to analyze a homogeneous population.

 ## Important notes about function `GRAB.NullModel`